cms-tau-pog/jetToTauFakeRate/README.md

 # jetToTauFakeRate

-package for measurement of jet -> tau fake-rate in data and comparison to MC
+Package for measurement of jet -> tau fake-rate in data and comparison to MC